 Your personal statement in residency in emergency medicine should be 1 to 2 pages in length.
-Within that length, you need to include details about your current and past professional and academic history, your reasons and future goals in pursuing the speciality as well as other details that will help the admission committee to evaluate you as a great candidate.
+Within that length, you need to include details about your current and past professional and academic history, your reasons and future goals in pursuing the specialty as well as other details that will help the admission committee to evaluate you as a great candidate.

 Additionally, if you need to submit your personal statement using an electronic system, there is a limit.
 With that, you need to keep enough white space between the application text and your text.
 Also, you need to check your material to be sure of its correctness.

 In some instances, you may lose paragraph breaks or special characters.
 The safest practice is to read your family medicine emergency medicine fellowships essay before sending it.